-High-priority facilities that have a high potential to discharge pollutants in stormwater include the following - (1) areas where residuals from using, storing or cleaning machinery or equipment remain exposed to stormwater; (2) materials or residuals on the ground from spills or leaks; (3) material handling equipment; (4) materials or products that would be expected to be mobilized by stormwater during loading/unloading or transporting activities; (5) materials or products stored outdoors; (6) materials or products that would be expected to be mobilized by stormwater contained in open, deteriorated or leaking storage containers; (7) waste materials, except waste kept in covered non-leaking containers; (8) disposal of process wastewater; or (9) particulate matter or visible deposits of residuals from roof stacks or vents.
+High-priority facilities that have a high potential to discharge pollutants in stormwater include the following - (1) areas where residuals from using, storing, or cleaning machinery or equipment remain exposed to stormwater; (2) materials or residuals on the ground from spills or leaks; (3) material handling equipment; (4) materials or products that would be expected to be mobilized by stormwater during loading/unloading or transporting activities; (5) materials or products stored outdoors; (6) materials or products that would be expected to be mobilized by stormwater contained in open, deteriorated or leaking storage containers; (7) waste materials, except waste kept in covered non-leaking containers; (8) disposal of process wastewater; or (9) particulate matter or visible deposits of residuals from roof stacks or vents.

 A SWPPP Program Plan is attached to this plan that identifies all County high-priority facilities that have a high potential to discharge pollutants.
 The SWPPP Program Plan also contains the schedule by which the individual SWPPPs will be prepared, and the individual SWPPPs locations.
+As of this permit year, all required SWPPPs for County facilities have been written.

 Success for this BMP will be measured by the development, implementation, and maintenance of the required SWPPPs.
-In this Permit Year 3, the following SWPPPs were completed and are enclosed on the attached compact disk in a folder titled BMP 6-6.
+In this Permit Year 4, the following SWPPPs were completed and are enclosed on the attached compact disk in a folder titled BMP 6-6.